mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

    can further reduce the appearance of artifacts (genes with low counts but large LFCs).
    However, changing pseudocounts only affects the LFCs, and will not change the number of significant genes.

+-  **-winz**: `winsorize <https://en.wikipedia.org/wiki/Winsorizing>`_ insertion counts for each gene in each condition.
+   Replace max count in each gene with 2nd highest.
+This can help mitigate effect of outliers.

 |